Reviews You Can Rely On

 Exterior Pockets2421

 If your adventure travel plans involve more than a weekend getaway, you may want to take a gander at our review on the best luggage.
 We've traveled with and tested several of the leading checked bags on the market, including many of the best adventure-based gear haulers.
-And, if you like being matchy-matchy, the much larger sibling to Daylite Wheeled Duffel 40, the Osprey Daylite Wheeled Duffel 85, is a great lightweight option.
+So, if you like being matchy-matchy, the much larger sibling to Daylite Wheeled Duffel 40, the Osprey Daylite Wheeled Duffel 85, is a great lightweight option.
 It also can be converted and carried as a duffel or backpack.

 osprey daylite wheeled duffel 40 - just arrived in boston. carrying the massive daylite wheeled duffle...